Your cookie preferences

 Do I need to cancel my broadband before switching?

 As of September 2024, you should never need to contact your old provider to cancel your old broadband connection.
 Your new provider now must manage this whole process for you.
+This is thanks to a new industry process called One Touch Switch.

 As broadband providers like BTSky, NOW Broadband, Plusnet, EE, and TalkTalk all operate on the same Openreach broadband network, switching between them has always been very straightforward.